kicaj29/aws/Lambda/readme.md

 Tool 'amazon.lambda.tools' (version '5.2.0') was successfully installed.
 ```

->NOTE: it looks that param `--add-source` does not work correctly because I had to manually modify `nuget.config` (`%appdata%\nuget\nuget.config`) to remove broken sources that were blocking installation.
+>NOTE: it looks that param `--add-source` does not work correctly because I had to manually modify `nuget.config` (`%appdata%\nuget\nuget.config`) to remove broken sources that were causing that that package were not installed but also there was no error/warning!

 ```
 dotnet new -i Amazon.Lambda.Templates